doggybay/SQL-reference-sheet/README.md

 ## How to connect to a database
     Run \c db_name to connect to a database
 ## How to create a table
-1. Using psql CLI run:
+1. From psql CLI run:
 ```SQL
 CREATE TABLE table_name (column_name data_type, id bigint, name varchar);
 ```